-- Motorcyclist fatalities of older Americans (aged 65 and older) increased by 140% over the ten year period, 2007 to 2016. - The economic benefits of motorcycle helmet use are substantial, more than three and one-half times greater in states with all-rider helmet laws.
-In states that have an all-rider helmet law, cost savings to society from helmet use was \$725 per registered motorcycle, compared to savings from helmet use of just \$198 per registered motorcycle in states without a mandatory helmet use law, according to the CDC.
-States without an all-rider motorcycle helmet law realize some savings from voluntary helmet use and from partial laws that cover certain but not all riders. - According to the American Academy of Pediatrics, in states with only youth-specific helmet laws, helmet use has decreased and youth mortality has increased.
-Serious traumatic brain injury among young riders was 38% higher in states with only age-specific laws compared to states with all-rider helmet laws. - There is no scientific evidence that motorcycle rider training reduces crash risk and is an adequate substitute for an all-rider helmet law.
+- In 2010, the economic cost of motorcycle crashes was \$12.9 billion and the total amount of societal harm was \$66 billion.
+Additionally, helmets save \$2.7 billion in economic costs and prevent \$17 billion in societal harm annually. - Per vehicle mile traveled, motorcyclist fatalities occurred almost 27 times more frequently than passenger car occupant fatalities in 2018, the latest year for which data is available. - Motorcyclists represented 14% of the total traffic fatalities, yet accounted for only 3% of all registered vehicles in the U.S. in 2019, the latest year for which data is available. - Motorcyclist fatalities of older adults (aged 65 and older) increased by 121% over the ten year period, 2009 to 2018. - The economic benefits of motorcycle helmet use are substantial, more than three and one-half times greater in states with all-rider helmet laws.
+In states that have an all-rider helmet law, cost savings to society from helmet use was \$725 per registered motorcycle, compared to savings from helmet use of just \$198 per registered motorcycle in states without a mandatory helmet use law, according to the Centers for Disease Control and Prevention (CDC). - According to the American Academy of Pediatrics (AAP), in states with only youth-specific helmet laws, helmet use has decreased and youth mortality has increased.
+Serious traumatic brain injury among young riders was 38% higher in states with only age-specific laws compared to states with all-rider helmet laws. - A study in the American Journal of Surgery reported that after Michigan repealed its all-rider helmet law in 2012, the percentage of non-helmeted crash scene fatalities quadrupled.
+Further, after the repeal, trauma patients who were hospitalized with a head injury rose 14%. - There is no scientific evidence that motorcycle rider training reduces crash risk and is an adequate substitute for an all-rider helmet law.
 In fact, motorcycle fatalities continued to increase even after a motorcycle education and training grant program included in federal legislation took effect in 2006.